Quantifying mandibular positioning error and simulated temporomandibular joint-space changes in patient-specific occlusal splints: Discussion

-\paragraph{Scope and generalizability of the results} The presented study is based on a single archival patient case and a limited number of repeated measurements.
-Therefore, the statistical analyses should be interpreted as descriptive of the studied acquisition and processing pipeline rather than as population-level estimates.
-In particular, the PCA-based analysis and covariance representations are used here to characterize dominant directions and the structure of variability, rather than to infer generalizable statistical properties.
+The study was based on a single archival patient case and a limited number of repeated measurements.
+Therefore, the statistical analyses should be interpreted as descriptive of the analysed acquisition and measurement pipeline rather than as population-level estimates.
+In particular, the PCA-based analysis and covariance representations were used to characterise dominant directions and the structure of variability within the experimental setup, not to infer generalisable statistical properties of occlusal splint therapy.

+The presented results are also not intended to characterise patient-specific TMJ pathology or treatment outcome.
+The study should be understood as a methodological proof of concept showing how planned and achieved mandibular configurations can be compared quantitatively and how the resulting uncertainty can be propagated to a simulated TMJ model.